ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/1.base/avatar.md

 ::doc-component-demo
 ---
-title: SVG Masks
+title: Avatar:mask
 demo: '#examples/avatar/masks.vue'
 ---
 Avatars can be displayed using SVG masks, bringing fancier shapes to your UI.
-Keep in mind that the `mask` prop is only available for the `straight` shape.
+Keep in mind that the `mask` prop is only available for the `none` radius factor.
-:::doc-message{type="warning" icon="ph:warning-duotone"}
+:::doc-message{color="warning" icon="ph:warning-duotone"}
 Using svg masks will hide any overflow from your avatar, making it unable to properly display `badges`, `indicators` or `tooltips`.
 :::
 ::